GENERAL TERMS AND CONDITIONS

 - Export and sanctions.
 Each Party is responsible for complying with import, export and economic sanction laws and regulations regarding the import, export or transfer of products, technology, services or data.

-- Permission for Reference.
-The Provider may use the customer relationship with the Company as a reference in its marketing and business operations on the Provider’s website and other marketing materials.
-This permission for reference includes the right to use the Company’s name, logo and trademark in this context, as well as to mention the relevant Services.
-All further references must be agreed upon separately in writing and in advance.
+- Reference.
+The Provider may use the customer relationship with the Company as a reference in its marketing and business operations on the Provider’s website, social media pages and other marketing materials.
+This reference permission includes the right to use the Company’s name, logo and trademark in this context, as well as to mention the relevant Service.
 The Company has the right to revoke this permission at any time by notifying the Provider thereof in writing.

 - No partnership or agency.
-Unless otherwise agreed in writing, nothing in the Agreement is intended to, or shall be deemed to, establish any partnership or joint venture between the Parties, constitute either Party the agent of the other, or authorize either Party to make or enter into any commitments for or on behalf of the other Party.
+Nothing in the Agreement is intended to, or shall be deemed to, establish any partnership or joint venture between the Parties, constitute either Party the agent of the other, or authorize either Party to make or enter into any commitments for or on behalf of the other Party.